TechPrototyper/CS50TimeTracker/README.md

 # SITR - Simple Time Tracker
+by Tim Walter, begun in 2023, forgot about in 2024, and finished in 2025

 > *A personal time-tracking OS that maps the real workflow of an individual human being through phases – instead of just counting tasks or summing durations.*